Inviz/G/README.md

 *G.Node.Values* - Representation of form data.
 Provides observable access to structured fieldnames, and current state of form fields.

-*G.Node.Microdata* - Nestable resources bound to DOM by conventions of microdata.
+*G.Node.Scope* - Nestable resources bound to DOM by conventions of microdata.
 Provides 2-way access to data, can populate templates when data is changed.